Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 1. Huge Sign-Up Bonus, Small Spending Requirement

-There’s an $89 annual fee, not waived the first year.
-But it’s definitely worth paying given the massive sign-up bonus!
+There’s an $89 annual fee.
+But it’s definitely worth paying given the sign-up bonus!

 2. 4th Award Night Free

-Not only does this card offer you lots of IHG points to go out and enjoy, but also it helps stretch those points even further.
+Not only does this card come with lots of IHG points, but it also helps stretch those points even further.
 With the IHG Rewards Club Premier, you’ll get your 4th award night free on any standard room award stay of 4+ nights.
 This is a discount, not a rebate, so you won’t need to pay the IHG points up front and wait for a refund.
 So a 4-night standard room award stay will cost the same as a 3-night stay.

 With the 80,000-point welcome bonus, you can earn up to 10 free nights when used in conjunction with this perk.
 Booking an award stay of 4 nights at a 10,000 point per night hotel would cost just 30,000 points.
-This allows you to book another 4-night stay for another 30,000 points on another occasion, and have 20,000 points left over.
-This is enough for potentially another 2 nights at a 10,000 IHG point hotel.
+This allows you to book another 4-night stay for another 30,000 points on another occasion.
+And still have 20,000 points left over!

 3. Anniversary Free Night